 April 2012 - MSc project on giant marine reptile with a gammy jaw...

 Imagine having arthritis in your jaw bones... if they're over 2 metres long!
-A new study by scientists at the University of Bristol has found signs of a degenerative condition similar to human arthritis in the jaw of a pliosaur, an ancient sea reptile that lived 150 million years ago.
+A new study has found signs of a degenerative condition similar to human arthritis in the jaw of a pliosaur, an ancient sea reptile that lived 150 million years ago.
 Such a disease has never been described before in fossilised Jurassic reptiles.
-The animal is the pliosaur Pliosaurus from the Upper Jurassicof Westbury, Wiltshire, and the new paper,published todsy in Palaeontology is the core of Judyth Sassoon's research thesis which she completed while studying for the Bristol MSc in Palaeobiology.
+The animal is the pliosaur Pliosaurus from the Upper Jurassic of Westbury, Wiltshire, and the new paper, published today in Palaeontology is the core of Judyth Sassoon's research thesis which she completed while studying for the Bristol MSc in Palaeobiology.
 Read more...

 April 2012 - Former MSc student publishes the textbook Steve Brusatte, who completed the MSc in Palaeobiology in Bristol in 2007, and went on to work for his PhD at the American Museum of Natural History, has just published the most authoritative and up-to-date textbook on dinosaurs, with the title Dinosaur Paleobiology.
+The book covers all aspects of dinosaurs, from classification, phylogeny, and palaeobiology to their extinction and the origin of birds.
 This is the first in a new series of advanced palaeontological books, published worldwide by Wiley-Blackwell, and edited by Mike Benton from the Bristol group.

 January 2012 - Former MSc student wins BAFTA